Kong/docs.konghq.com/app/gateway/2.8.x/reference/external-plugins.md

 #### Updating from legacy to embedded server style

-The update from the legacy configuration to embedded plugin server style encompasses the following steps:
+Update legacy configuration to embedded plugin server style configuration with the following steps:

 1. Add a `main()` function that calls `server.StartServer(New, Version, Priority)`.